 However, unlike human societies, in on-line environments, social interactions are restricted by the human-computer interface.
-Recently, the term social software has become established to describe the functionality implemented for supporting the operation of an on-line community and, notably, many successful on-line communities owe their success to clever details incorporated in their software to reward cooperative behaviour (see [18] and references therein).
+Recently, the term social software has become established to describe the functionality implemented for supporting the operation of an online community.
+Many successful on-line communities owe their success to clever details incorporated in their software to reward cooperative behavior (see [18] and references therein).
 The way people interact with each other and create relationships, how they represent themselves, the feedback they receive concerning their popularity and activity, the elasticity in deciding which part of their activity is public or private are some of the crucial design choices in this context.

 We propose the provision of such social incentive mechanisms encoded in the definition of suitable community rules and the corresponding social software in order to encourage people to share resources and services.
 The stronger the community ties, the less strict the corresponding incentive mechanisms need to be at the resource level.
-This is the cornerstone of our neighbourhood WMN concept.
-When more incentives are required, the existence of a community will create a suitable environment for providing additional social rewards related explicitly to resource sharing (see Section 6), fundamentally cross-layer incentive mechanisms.
+This is the cornerstone of our neighborhood WMN concept.
+But even when explicit rules are required, the existence of a community will create a suitable environment for providing additional social rewards related explicitly to resource sharing (see "Cooperation and Resource Provisioning" section), fundamentally cross-layer incentive mechanisms.

-Interestingly, new sociological and psychological aspects arise due to the technologically enhanced social image of a user participating in our neighbourhood communities.
-And specific research should be carried out in order to understand in depth how people's behaviour would be affected in this new social and technological environment.
+Interestingly, new sociological and psychological aspects arise due to the technologically enhanced social image of a user participating in our neighborhood communities.
+And specific research should be carried out in order to understand in depth how people's behavior would be affected in this new social and technological environment.
 Such a study is out of the scope of this article.
 In our work we identify the need to include the social layer in the provision of incentives at the lower ones and describe the required interactions between them.
 Further multi-disciplinary work is required in order to design specific mechanisms.
-In the following, before analyzing in more depth our cross-layer approach, we propose some basic characteristics of community building over neighbourhood WMNs (prioritizing them according to their independence from the future evolution of telecommunications) and a corresponding network creation procedure, which is critical for the bootstrapping of the system.
+In the following, before analyzing in more depth our cross-layer approach, we propose some basic characteristics of community building over neighborhood WMNs (prioritizing them according to their independence from the future evolution of telecommunications) and a corresponding network creation procedure, which is critical for the bootstrapping of the system.